 Massey Ferguson Sports Club

-Worm treatments can be carried out if needed, but please remember to ask yourself why worms are present.
-Ph level is usually the main factor, but organic matter and your cultural practices on the square need to be assessed.
+pH levels may need monitoring, as November tends to be wet and windy and worm activity increases.
+Worm treatments can be carried out if needed, but please remember to ask yourself why worms are present. pH levels are usually the main factor but, organic matter and your cultural practices on the square need to be assessed.
 Carbendazim is now the only active ingredient available for controlling worms.

 Mowing frequencies during the winter months are dependent on the need and condition of the ground.
 It is important to maintain a constant height of cut, on both the square and outfield.
 The square should be maintained between 12-20mm with the outfield maintained at between 25-35mm.

 Aeration of the square is often delayed until November.
 Aerating when the square is too dry can lead to problems of root break.
-Ideally, you need moist conditions of around 75 -100 mm to enable good penetration with the aid of solid tines.
-Sarrel roll your square to keep surface moisture to a minimum.
+Ideally, you need moist conditions of around 75 -100mm to enable good penetration with the aid of solid tines.
+Sarrel roll your square to keep the surface open and moisture to a minimum.

-Pests:- Worms can also be active this month.
-Keep an eye the square and treat accordingly.
-Worm treatments can be carried out if needed, but please remember to ask yourself why worms are present.
-Ph level, organic matter and your cultural practices on the square may need to be assessed.
+Worms can also be active this month.
+Keep an eye out and treat accordingly.
+Worm treatments can be carried out if needed, but please remember to ask yourself why worms are present. pH level, organic matter and your cultural practices on the square may need to be assessed.
 Carbendazim is now the only active ingredient available for controlling worms.